 In Vietnam they created spine-chilling terror in their enemies, and earned the title of “Men With Green Faces”.
 The terrorists were so scared of them that they often put bounties on the SEALs’ heads.
 More recently, they took out the world’s most wanted terrorist- Osama Bin Laden.

 But here’s the thing- SEALs are no extra-ordinary guys who are born with extra abilities.

-As a matter of fact, if you were to meet one of the SEALs outside of the camp, and off-duty, you wouldn’t guess that he is the same person who was ambushing into the enemy land, and putting holes into their heads the previous night.
+As a matter of fact, if you were to meet one of the SEALs outside of the camp, and off-duty, you wouldn’t guess that he is the same person who was ambushing into the enemy land, and slaying men the previous night.